 About the BID

-The Downtown Boston Business Improvement District is the only BID in Boston and one of only five in Massachusetts.
+The Downtown Boston Business Improvement District (BID) is only one of two BIDs in Boston and one of only eight in Massachusetts.
 A binding assessment levied on commercial property owners funds BID activities, and a 30-member board of directors elected by BID members oversees the organization.
 The board represents the cross-section of Boston's business community found in the district and is responsive to property owners, retailers and residents.
 It directs management, programming and budget decisions, which are implemented by a full-time staff that manages daily operations.
 Property owners of towers and commercial condominiums, industry leaders and independent businesses, non-profit organizations and residents, all volunteer their time as Board members in staggered three-year terms.

 The BID is a private, non-profit corporation created and maintained by property owners.
 We serve the entire downtown community -- businesses, employees, residents, students, and more.
 Our mission is to transform and engage Downtown Boston through programs and supplemental services that meet area needs.